artefactual/archivematica-docs/admin-manual/installation/installation.rst

 * http, mysqld, gearman, nfs, ssh

-.. _install-1_2:
+.. _install-1_3:

-Install release 1.2
+Install release |release|
 -------------------

 .. note::

-   Archivematica 1.2 requires Ubuntu 12.04.04.
-Artefactual has tested against 12.04.4 with success and cannot verify functionality with later releases of Ubuntu.
-Ubuntu Server (either 64bit or 32bit) is recommended.
+   Archivematica |release| requires Ubuntu 12.04.05 or 14.04.1.
+Artefactual has tested against 12.04.5 and 14.04.1 with success and cannot verify functionality with later releases of Ubuntu.
+Ubuntu Server 64bit is recommended.

-   Artefactual is actively testing Archivematica 1.2 with Ubuntu 14.04.
-We are planning on releasing 12.04 and 14.04 packages for the 1.x releases, starting probably with 1.2.0.
-Archivematica code works fine on Ubuntu 14.04, however there are issues with some of the dependencies.
-In most cases using 14.04 makes things easier,  as there are some software packages that Artefactual has had to package and make available in our externals ppa, and with trusty that list is smaller.
-Once Artefactual has done more testing, we will add trusty packages to our release ppa.
-As this is unfunded work, we do not have a deadline but it is in the project's best interest.
-We want to use trusty in our hosted Archivematica service and to provide that option to our customers who are on maintenance agreements.

-Updating from Archivematica 1.1
+Updating Archivematica
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have installed Archivematica 1.1.0 from packages, it is possible to update your installation without re-installing.
+If you have installed Archivematica 1.3.0 or earlier from packages, it is possible to update your installation without re-installing.
 The steps are:

 **Update Archivematica Storage Service**